 The term clone is derived from the Greek word for "twig, branch", referring to the process whereby a new plant can be created from a twig.

-otherplants are plants kept in their grow cycle to produce clones.
+Motherplants are plants kept in their growth cycle to produce clones.

 Clones of mother plants can be made with the exact genetic composition of the mother plant.
 Superior plants are selected and propagated vegetatively; the vegetative propagated offspring are used to develop stable varieties without any deterioration due to segregation of gene combinations.

 Making a clone of your plant is very easy and guarantees consistency in your garden, all clones from a single plant will be identical copies of that plant year after year.

 The secret behind making healthy clones is the selection of its mother plant, a (high quality) mother plant will produce clones of that same quality.